 - IB HL English Predicted scores (if provided by your High School)

 - First Language English Exams in the IGCSE or GCSE or AS/A-Level Predicted/Actual results.

-- Gao Kao: students from mainland China who have taken the Gaokao exam and English was one of the three areas tested, you may arrange an interview via initialview.com or by contacting email@example.com.
+- Gao Kao: students from mainland China who have taken the Gaokao exam and English was one of the three areas tested, may use their score in the language section.
+We require a minimum score of 120 for direct entry plus an interview with a staff member via Skype, InitialView or other acceptable means (interview required).
+You may arrange an interview by contacting email@example.com.

 International students are automatically considered for merit scholarship funding when applying to Suffolk.
 U.S. citizens and U.S. permanent residents may apply to be considered for financial aid

 Suffolk can issue your I-20, allowing you to study in the U.S. only after a student has been admitted and your Confidential Declaration of Finances (PDF), bank statement, and a copy of your passport have been received.
 Although these documents are not required to process an admission application, we strongly encourage you to submit these documents when you apply.

 *Applicants may be required to have their credentials evaluated by a professional evaluation service.
 Suggested agencies include: Center for Educational Documentation, Josef Silny & Associates, World Education Services, and SpanTran.

 Why wait until your Junior year to study abroad?
 Imagine spending your first year (or two) of college at our campus in Madrid, Spain.
 You get all the benefits of an American university experience and a leading European experience in a single program.
 By the time you come to our Boston campus, you’ll have an unmatched global perspective.

 - Library with access to Suffolk’s library and databases in Boston

 Tuition and fees for starting in Madrid